Answer-Set Programs for Reasoning about Counterfactual Interventions and Responsibility Scores for Classification: The Score

 \section{The $\mbox{\sf x-Resp}$ Score}

 Assume that an entity $\e$ has received the label $1$ by the classifier $\mc{C}$, and we want to explain this outcome by assigning numerical scores to $\e$'s feature values, in such a way, that a higher score for a feature value reflects that it has been important for the outcome.
-We do this now using the $\mbox{\sf x-Resp}$ score, whose definition we illustrate by means of an example (c.f. \cite{rr20,tplp} for detailed treatments).
-For simplicity and for the moment, we will assume the features are also binary, i.e. they are propositional, taking the values $\mbox{\sf true}$ or $\mbox{\sf false}$ (or $1$ and $0$, resp.).
-In \cite{tplp} a generalization is introduced.
+We do this now using the $\mbox{\sf x-Resp}$ score, whose definition we motivate below by means of an example.
+The $\xresp$ score as defined below is not restricted to- but more suitable for binary features, i.e. that take the values $\mbox{\sf true}$ or $\mbox{\sf false}$ (or $1$ and $0$, resp.).
+The generalization in \cite{tplp} is more appropriate for multi-valued features.
+C.f.
+Section \ref{sec:last} for a discussion, and \cite{rr20,tplp} for more details.

-\begin{example} In Figure \ref{fig:cl}, the black box is the classifier $\mc{C}$.
+\begin{example} In Figure \ref{fig:cl}, the black box is classifier $\mc{C}$.
 An entity $\e$ has gone through it obtaining label $1$, shown in the first row in the figure.
 We want to assign a score to the feature value $\mathbf{x}$ for a feature $F \in \mc{F}$. \ We proceed, counterfactually, changing the value $\mathbf{x}$ into $\mathbf{x}'$, obtaining a counterfactual version $\e_1$ of $\e$.
-We classify $\e_1$, and we still get the outcome $1$ (second row in the figure).
+We classify $\e_1$, and we still get the outcome $1$ (second row).
 In between, we may counterfactually change other feature values, $\mathbf{y}, \mathbf{z}$ in $\e$, into $\mathbf{y}', \mathbf{z}'$, but keeping $\mathbf{x}$, obtaining entity $\e_2$, and the outcome does not change (third row).
 However, if we change in $\e_2$, $\mathbf{x}$ into $\mathbf{x}'$, the outcome does change (fourth row).

 This shows that the value $\mathbf{x}$ is relevant for the original output, but, for this outcome, it needs company, say of the feature values $\mathbf{y}, \mathbf{z}$ in $\e$.
 According to {\em actual causality}, we can say that the feature value $\mathbf{x}$ in $\e$ is an {\em actual cause} for the classification, that needs a {\em contingency set} formed by the values $\mathbf{y}, \mathbf{z}$ in $\e$.
 In this case, the contingency set has size $2$.
 If we found a contingency set for $\mathbf{x}$ of size $1$ in $\e$, we would consider $\mathbf{x}$ even more relevant for the output. \boxtheorem \end{example}